vegaprotocol/vegawallet/README.md

 And if you want to add an example (this would be a different command in different linux distribution).
 For Ubuntu specifically, the command would be `sudo apt-get install gtk+-3.0 webkit2gtk-4.0`.

-——
-These instructions are written to be used in Terminal.
+These instructions are written to be used in a terminal.  (this will probably be worded more elegantly)

 Find the wallet file on your system using the command